CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 You can use the [Settings](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.settings) property (of type [WebViewControlSettings](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrolsettings) to control whether JavaScript and IndexedDB are enabled.
 For example, if you use a web view to display strictly static content, you might want to disable JavaScript for best performance.

 ## Creating multiple web views in the same process

-By default **WebView** is hosted outside of your application's process in WWAHost.
-Using the designer or default constructor, each new **WebView** is created in a new WWAHost instance.
+By default, the **WebView** is hosted outside of your application's process in a process called WWAHost.
+When using the designer or default constructor, each new **WebView** is created in a new WWAHost instance, with its own copy of state.
 To share session cookies and state, consider using the same WWAHost process to host your **WebView**.

+### For Windows Forms Applications

-For example, if using Windows Forms and through the designer a web view named `webView1` is on `Form1`, you can create a new **WebView** that shares the same process and state with `webView1` like this.
+For example, if through the designer a **WebView** named `webView1` is on `Form1`, you can create a new **WebView** that shares the same process and state with `webView1` like this.

+**Form1.cs**
 ```csharp
 public partial class Form1 : Form
 {